-\begin{itemize} \item We propose FocalUNETR, a new focal transformer model for CT-based prostate segmentation utilizing {\it focal self-attention} to hierarchically learn the feature maps accounting for both short- and long-range visual dependencies efficiently and effectively.
+In this paper, we make several new contributions.
+First, we develop a novel focal transformer model (FocalUNETR) for CT-based prostate segmentation, which makes use of focal SA to hierarchically learn the feature maps accounting for both short- and long-range visual dependencies efficiently and effectively.
+Second, we also address the challenge of unclear boundaries specific to CT images by incorporating an auxiliary task of contour regression.
+Third, our methodology advances state-of-the-art performance via extensive experiments on both real-world and benchmark datasets.

-\item We tackle the CT-specific unclear boundary challenge by designing an auxiliary task of kernel regression as regularization to the main task of segmentation mask generation.

-\item We evaluate our proposed method on a large 400-patient CT image dataset, demonstrating an improved performance of prostate segmentation over with state-of-the-art methods.